cleder/pygeoif/README.rst

 * bounds: Returns a (minx, miny, maxx, maxy) tuple (float values) that bounds the object.
 * wkt: Returns the 'Well Known Text' representation of the object

-and the method:

-* to_wkt which also prints the object

 GeoObject
 ----------